canonical/snapcraft/HACKING.md

 ### Enabling debug output

 Given that the `--debug` option in snapcraft is reserved for project specific debugging, enabling for the `logger.debug` calls is achieved by setting the "SNAPCRAFT_ENABLE_DEVELOPER_DEBUG" environment variable to a truthful value.
-Snapcraft's internal tools, e.g.; `snapraftctl` should pick up this environment variable as well.
+Snapcraft's internal tools, e.g.; `snapcraftctl` should pick up this environment variable as well.

 ## Evaluating pull requests